 Be part of a comprehensive, carefully planned strategy to address the root causes of damage to the watershed, including urbanization and past land use decisions.

-• Ensure the project not only is executed well, but fits the need.
+Ensure the project not only is executed well, but fits the need.
+Is the project primarily for stormwater management, or ecological uplift?
+It's important to find a balance.